180D-FW-2024/Team3/README.md

 `docker build --no-cache -t flask-server . && docker run --rm --env-file ../.env --name raspitouille-server -p 80:80 flask-server`

 On EC2 Run:
-`docker run --env-file /etc/environment ashishbasetty/raspitouille-server:latest`
+`docker run --env-file /etc/environment -p 80:80 ashishbasetty/raspitouille-server:latest-amd64`
+`docker run -p 3000:3000 ashishbasetty/raspitouille-site:latest-amd64`

+With nginx, run with mappings 8080:80 and 3030:3000

 Keep in mind that in docker the .env file variables must have no quotes, while it may work locally (MacOS).